valentin-dion/Agentix/README.md

 What may be te best approach for humans may not be for LLMs.

-Bricks (functions, entities, endpoints, frontend components) should be accessed semanticaly, not through paths of any kind.
+Bricks (functions, entities, endpoints, frontend, components) should be accessed semanticaly, not through paths of any kind.